 60 year project documenting plants of East Africa celebrated at Kew Gardens

 A significant milestone in East African conservation and botany will be celebrated at Kew today, to mark the completion of The Flora of Tropical East Africa (FTEA).
-This vast 60 year project involved documenting and furthering knowledge of the region’s 12,104 wild plant species, including many plants new to science.
+This vast 60 year project involved documenting and furthering knowledge of the re

 The Flora of Tropical East Africa (FTEA) is the largest botanical project of its kind completed over the last 100 years.